kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a2-nca-exam-format.md

 - **Airplane mode ON** — this prevents calls and notifications
 - **WiFi ON** — the app needs internet to connect to proctor
-- **Do Not Disturb OFF** — the app needs to run in foreground
+- **Do Not Disturb: ON** — this suppresses all notifications and calls during the exam.
+The ProProctor app runs independently of DND status.
 - **Battery:** Charge to 100% before starting
 - **Position:** Use a phone stand or stack of books — do not hold it

 **What happens if a call comes through:**

-If you are in airplane mode with WiFi on, calls cannot reach you.
+With airplane mode on and WiFi on, calls cannot reach you.
 This is the correct setup.
-If you receive a notification despite this, ignore it.
-Do not touch the phone.
-The proctor will address it if necessary.
+The ProProctor app functions normally regardless of Do Not Disturb status.

 ## Time Allocation — The Formula That Works

 Three hours.
 Three to four questions.
 Here is the allocation that works:

+**For a 3-question exam:**

 | Phase | Time | Activity |
 |-------|------|----------|